 Lag BaOmer in Israel

-This isn’t a great day for the environment, because of all the smoke.
+Because of all the smoke, this isn’t a great day for the environment.
 But at least we have fun around the bonfire, with marshmallows and everything.
 There’s also public transportation, so that’s great.
+And in recent years, there are fewer and fewer bonfires.

 Shabbat in Israel

-Although it always arrives at the end of the week, the Shabbat is considered by some as a holiday.
+It always arrives at the end of each week, on Saturday, but some people also consider the Shabbat as a holiday.
 Shabbat is a time to rest and be with the family.
-There’s no public transportation in most cities and most of the shops, restaurants, and attractions are closed.
+There’s no public transportation in most cities, and most of the shops, restaurants, and attractions are closed.

 Read more >>

-Unlike the Hebrew calendar, the Muslim calendar, which is based on the moon, does not add intercalary months.
+Unlike the Hebrew calendar, the Muslim calendar, which is based on the moon, does not add an intercalary month.
 This means that the holidays aren’t celebrated during the same season every year.
 Their dates change each year.

 Ramadan in Israel